yaourdt/rastertotpcl/README.md

 Whether to feed a label when the label size changes.
 - **Yes** (default): Feed label on size change
 - **No**: Do not feed on size change
-- Note: Should be enabled for most printers to avoid command errors
+Should be enabled for most printers to avoid command errors

 ### 4.3 Fine-Tuning Adjustments